Renerick/MiniProfiler.LiteDB/README.md

 ﻿# MiniProfiler.LiteDB

-A simple wrapping layer for profiling LiteDB database connections with MiniProfiler.
+A simple wrapper for profiling LiteDB database with MiniProfiler.

 ## How it works